 Direct Deals: Adsense is good for publishers who haven’t started receiving direct deals to run on their sites.
-Whereas publishers who are being approached by the advertisers to run direct campaigns need Ad Manager.
+Whereas publishers who are being approached by the advertisers to run direct campaigns need an Ad Manager.

 Reporting: Publishers who presently do not need advanced reporting on their inventory can keep using Adsense for the time being.
 The publishers in this category are at their initial stage when they are not working with any direct demand partners and not generating any significant revenue.
 Whereas publishers who want granular reporting on the performance of the ads should use Google Ad Manager.
-The publishers in this category need granular reporting because a miniscule improvement in the performance can bring considerable increase in income.
+The publishers in this category need granular reporting because a minuscule improvement in the performance can bring a considerable increase in income.

 Inventory Type: Adsense supports only basic web ads.
 So the publishers who are showing ads only on the web can fulfill their needs through Adsense.
-Whereas publishers who have their inventory on web, apps, TV, etc need to use Ad Manager.
+Whereas publishers who have their inventory on the web, apps, TV, etc need to use Ad Manager.